 However, it is not inconceivable that at some stage, somewhere, an intensivist will need to look at a coronary angiogram, even if only to nod thoughtfully while somebody else interprets it.
 For this reason, some radiological anatomy is probably important.
 Raphael et al (1980) is excellent but paywalled, and so the next best resource is probably Thangavel et al (2014).
 That article is actually useful on a whole number of levels, and these excellent vector diagrams of coronary anatomy are only one of its useful contents:

-The heart receives about 5% of its own output as blood supply, of which the majority (~ 75%) occurs during ventricular diastole.
+The heart is usually said to receive about 5% of its own output as blood supply, of which the majority occurs during ventricular diastole.
 The coronary flow is biphasic: there is a small peak of flow during systole, then an interruption, and then another longer taller peak of greater flow during diastole.

 Hoffman & Buckberg (1976) are usually credited with this diagram, which plots the coronary blood flow on the same time axis as LV and aortic pressure, Wiggers style.
 Because their original paper is not available anywhere (it's trapped in an ancient issue of Prog Cardiol) and the only available copies are grainy scans, the original diagram is reproduced here only as an appendix in the corner: